Zequn-Li/Zequn-Li.github.io/content/event/FMA 2024 Annual Meeting/index.md

   - Interpreting Cross-Section Returns of Machine Learning Models Firm Characteristics and Moderation Effect through LIME

 ---
+Presenting at the 2024 Financial Management Association Annual Meeting in Session 243: Machine Learning Applications in Asset Pricing.

+**Session Details:**
+- **Date:** Saturday, October 19, 2024
+- **Session:** 243 - Machine Learning Applications in Asset Pricing
+- **Venue:** Gaylord Texan Resort & Convention Center, Grapevine, TX

+**Paper Abstract:**
 Our study introduces a novel framework to interpret machine learning asset pricing models through the Local Interpretable Model-agnostic Explanations (LIME) method.
 This methodology illuminates how the inclusion of LIME local coefficients, representing the interaction among characteristics within ML models, modifies the relationship between a firm characteristic and stock returns.
 The empirical results underscore the significance of incorporating moderation effects into portfolio analysis.
 Our results present that certain firm characteristics exhibit varying long-short portfolio performance across LIME groups, suggesting their predictive power is specific to certain asset segments.
-These findings deepen our understanding of the complexities in cross-sectional stock returns, uncovering the detailed dynamics between firm characteristics and their return effects, and distinguishing our research from existing studies
+These findings deepen our understanding of the complexities in cross-sectional stock returns, uncovering the detailed dynamics between firm characteristics and their return effects, and distinguishing our research from existing studies.